Holistic Therapy Consultant - Gold Coast - Canungra

 The same way... you feed them lots of grain, such as pasta, bread, pizzas, cakes, crackers etc.

 Do you have to stop eating Carbohydrates?
-No, just eat them less, enjoy them in small amounts, and make up the lost bulk with plenty of vegetable (a less dense form of carbohydrate) and the right amount of protein and fat... and talking about fat, you have to eat fat (unsaturated) in order to lose fat.
+No, just eat them less, enjoy them in small amounts, and make up the lost bulk with plenty of vegetable (a less dense form of carbohydrate) and the right amount of protein and fat.

 Your Basic Starter Rules:

-2. Eat more fruits and vegetables, and less pasta, breads, grains, and starches.
+Eat more fruits and vegetables, and much less pasta, breads, grains, and starches. - In inflammatory diseases, grains need to be restricted.

-5. Strictly No Sugar... this includes sugar containing manufactured food items
+Strictly No Sugar... this includes sugar containing manufactured drink and food items.

-The overall result of the Use Nature Balanced Diet will be:
+The overall result of the Optimal Lifestyle Diet will be: